microsoft/spatialaudio-unity/Documentation/QuickStart.md

 ## 1. Add the spatializer package reference to manifest.json
 This is the recommended way to add the plugin package to a project.
-- Open the `manifest.json` file from the project in an editor
+- Open the `manifest.json` file from the project in a text editor
 - Add Microsoft's scoped registry and the package reference
     <pre>
     {